Ghana Service and Learning Trip

 What are the leaders like?

-We are proud of our commitment to keeping our student-to-leader ratio at the incredibly low level of five students for every leader.
+We are proud of our commitment to keeping our student-to-leader ratio at the incredibly low level of seven students for every leader.
 The quality of your child’s experience is our primary objective and we think you will see the results in the testimonials from past trips!

 What kind of projects will we be doing?